What are the main differences between appliance-based and software-only HCI solutions?

 Although appliance-based HCI solutions have been the more widely accepted deployment model, we’re now seeing a rapid transition to software-only solutions.
 To understand why the market is transitioning to software-only, let’s examine the main differences between the two models:

 With appliance-based HCI solutions, customers have to purchase a pre-built black box, significantly limiting their choice and potential cost savings.
 Appliances also limit the selection of compute and storage resources.
 For example, you can buy models with a fixed storage capacity such as four, 12 or 24 terabytes, with specific CPU and memory configurations positioned as low, medium or high performance.
-Appliance-based HCI prevents customers from leveraging their existing server assets and forces them do a forklift upgrade to HCI.
+Appliance-based HCI prevents customers from leveraging their existing server assets and forces them to do a forklift upgrade to HCI.
 It also fails to leverage the years of user experience managing the servers and any associated business processes.

 With a software-only approach, customers are able to take advantage of their preferred server platform while also getting the benefits of HCI.
 This BYOT model delivers the benefits of server vendors’ stringent hardware break-fix SLAs, helps take advantage of server management tools and provides investment protection.